Yarrow: 18 Medicinal Uses

 Medicinal Uses for Wormwood Herb

-Wormwood, scientifically known as Artemisia absinthium, is an herbaceous perennial plant with various traditional medicinal uses.
+Wormwood, scientifically known as Artemisia absinthium, is a perennial plant with various traditional medicinal uses.
 It has been used for thousands of years for a variety of ailments.
-It was written about by ancient physicians such as Dioscorides and Pliny the Elder.

 Wormwood Herb